Infinite-Impact-Insights/kig.re/_posts/2014-08-02-arduino-ide-alternatives.md

 But this post has become way too long, and it's time to wrap up.
 Next time I'll talk about my robot movement library, and discuss using Eclipse for it's development in more details.

-I leave you with this beuatiful screenshot of the Eclipse open with my library work in progress....
+I leave you with this beautiful screenshot of the Eclipse open with my library work in progress....

 ![Eclipse IDE (Luna) with C/C++ and Arduino Plugin](/images/ide-arduino-eclipse.jpg)